Analyzing Xdebug Profiling Data

 In the Execution Statistics view, examine the summary information about execution metrics of every called function.

 In the Call Tree view, explore the execution paths of all called functions.

-To explore the execution paths of a specific function, select the function in question in the Call Tree view and view its callees in the Callees view.
+To explore the execution paths of a specific function, select the function in the Call Tree view and view its callees in the Callees view.

-To explore all the paths that can result in calling a specific function, select the function in question in the Call Tree view and examine its possible callers in the Callers view.
+To explore all the paths that can result in calling a specific function, select the function in the Call Tree view and examine its possible callers in the Callers view.